revtel/react-native-nfc-manager/README.md

 }
 ```

-The reason for this is because Android puts new limitation on [PendingIntent](https://developer.android.com/reference/android/app/PendingIntent#FLAG_MUTABLE):

-> Starting with Build.VERSION_CODES.S, it will be required to explicitly specify the mutability of PendingIntents
+The reason for this is because Android puts new limitation on [PendingIntent](https://developer.android.com/reference/android/app/PendingIntent#FLAG_MUTABLE) which says `Starting with Build.VERSION_CODES.S, it will be required to explicitly specify the mutability of PendingIntents`

-The original issue is [here](https://github.com/revtel/react-native-nfc-manager/issues/469)
+> The original issue is [here](https://github.com/revtel/react-native-nfc-manager/issues/469)

-## Also See
+BTW, if you don't care about **Android 12** for now, you can use **`v3.11.0`** as a short term solution.

-### [Demo App] NfcOpenReWriter
+### **[Demo App] NfcOpenReWriter**

-We have a full featured NFC utility app available for download.
+We have a full featured NFC utility app using this library available for download.

 <a href='https://apps.apple.com/tw/app/nfc-rewriter/id1551243964' target='_blank'>
 <img alt="react-native-nfc-rewriter" src="./images/Apple-App-Store-Icon.png" width="250">